 “We hold these truths to be self-evident, that all men [and women by virtue of the 19th Amendment to the Constitution] are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness….”

 In other countries where we might manufacture, dreaming big, if dreams of starting one’s own business exist at all, most frequently end with one’s first job sitting before a sewing, injection or any other machine.

 I can visit on demand the factories where our GasPods are made.
-I can see the quality of the environment in which the individuals who make GasPods work.
-It appears to me that they are not slaves to their employers, and that they are doing so with the expectation that it is toward benefiting their life and that of their families.
+I see the quality of the environment in which the individuals who make GasPods work.
+It appears to me that they are not slaves to their employers.
+They work with the expectation that it is toward benefiting their life and that of their families.